 In relation to political theory, what is the nature of the modern state according to new developmentalism?
-In rich countries it began as absolutist, changed into the liberal state, then changed again into liberal democracy as people acquired the right to universal suffrage.
-A little later, with the pressure of the people for less inequality, it changed yet again, this time into a social-democratic state.
-In this process, the state, particularly in Western Europe, ceased to be, in the words of Marx and Engels in The Communist Manifesto, 'the executive committee of the bourgeoisie.'
+In rich countries it began as absolutist, changed into the liberal state, changed again into liberal democracy as people acquired the right to universal suffrage.
+A little later, with the pressure of the people for less inequality, it changed again, this time into a social-democratic state.
+In this process, the state, particularly in Western Europe, ceased to be, in the words of Marx and Engels, "the executive committee of the bourgeoisie".
 It became the social-democratic state, where the poor and the middle classes hold some power and participate modestly from the economic surplus.
 The challenge is to turn this social-democratic state into a republican state, able to defend itself (namely the public patrimony) from the greed of powerful individuals involved in all kinds of lobbying if not outright corruption.
 In the developing countries, these stages of political development overlap, but a consolidated democracy is achieved only after each country completes its capitalist revolution.
-Today all countries are pressed to become democratic, but, as I argued in my paper on democracy and the capitalist revolution (Bresser-Pereira 2012), no country was able to make its capitalist revolution in the context of a pre-existing democracy.
-They formed their nation-state and industrialized, whereas the political regime was either politically liberal (as in the United States) or forthrightly authoritarian (as in most other cases).
+Today all countries are pressed to become democratic, but, as I argued in my paper on democracy and the capitalist revolution, 6 no country was able to make its capitalist revolution in the context of a pre-existing democracy.
+They formed their nation-state and industrialized whereas the political regime was either politically liberal (as the United States) or forthrightly authoritarian, as happened in most cases.

-Turning to the microeconomics of new developmentalism, it starts from the assumption that the market is an excellent institution for the coordination of economic systems, provided there is competition.
+Turning to the microeconomics of new developmentalism, it starts from the assumption that the market is an excellent institution for the coordination of economic systems, provided that there is competition.
 Thus, the role of the market and the role of the state in economic coordination depend on the level of actual competition.
-While neoclassical economics assumes generalized competition as the default condition, new developmentalism distinguishes two sectors in modern capitalist societies - the competitive and the non-competitive sectors - and accordingly, while neoclassical economics believes that economic coordination should be market coordinated, new developmentalism leaves the competitive sector to be market coordinated, and understands that the non-competitive sector, which eventually includes the big banks that are too big to fail, requires planning and day-to-day regulation.
+While Neoclassical Economics assumes generalized competition as the default condition, new developmentalism distinguishes in modern capitalist societies two sectors: the competitive and the non-competitive sector; accordingly, while Neoclassical Economics believes that economic coordination should be market coordinated, new developmentalism leaves the competitive sector to be market coordinated, and understands that the non-competitive sector, which eventually includes the big banks that are too big to fail, requires planning and day to day regulation.